 On this post I am not talking about social media, online marketing or advertising.

 I am going to focus a little bit more on creativity and content creation introducing a personal project I have called London in 3 seconds #Londonin3seconds.

-In this project I will show those little moments of London using only 3 seconds videos.
-From a traffic light to a boat in the Thames or a door closing… the only thing in common for all the videos will be that they happened in London.
+In this project I will show those little moments than happen in London through only 3 seconds lenght videos.
+From a traffic light to a boat in the Thames or a door closing… the only thing in common for all the videos is that all happened in London.

-At the same time, I am using this project to understand better how to work and express using video.
+At the same time, I am using this project to understand better how to express myself and create content using the video format.

 On Youtube you can find the channel called London in 3 seconds.